testpossessed/angular-cli-mock-api-seed/README.md

 If you got this far then you are all setup to develop your angular application and provide mock data through JSON files.

 ## Deeper dive
-So the solution I came up with was to have a mock api server running along side the angular app serving static JSON files from the file system that correspond to the API urls that the application will be using.
+So the solution I came up with was to have a mock api server running along side the angular app serving static JSON files from the file system that correspond to the API urls the application will be addressing.
 Additionally the angular application is configured to proxy all API requests to the mock server.
-So all developers have to do is mimic the RESTful API urls as folders and add an index.json file to each folder.
-The mock server will serve these files up in response to request.
-Lets take a closer look start from the command that gets it all running.
+So all developers have to do is mimic the RESTful API urls as folders and add {http-method}.json files to each folder.
+The mock server will serve these files up in response to requests.
+Lets take a closer look starting with the command that gets it all running.

 In *package.json* at the root of the repo you will find the following in the *scripts* section